Le lien vers cette page a été envoyé avec succès aux destinataires.

 Free service + call price

-To attach the local service manager of your folder
+To contact the local service managing your folder

-Service in charge of taxes (treasury, tax department...)
+Department in charge of taxes (treasury, tax department...)

-- General tax code: Article 117cDividend levy
+- General Tax Code: Article 117cDividend levy

-- General tax code: Articles 119a to 119dWithholding tax on income
+- General Tax Code: Articles 119a to 119dWithholding tax on income

-- General tax code: Article 242cRequest for exemption from compulsory levy
+- General Tax Code: Article 242cRequest for exemption from compulsory levy

 - Bofip-Taxes n°BOI-RPPM-RCM relating to the taxation of income from movable capital

-- Taxes: Accessing Your Personal Space
+- Taxes: access your Special Space

 Online service